The axolotl is a kind of salamander, also known as Mexican Walking Fish, because it looks and acts like one.

 Also known as Gymnogyps californianus, the big bird has a lush feathery collar that compensates the completely bald neck and head that stick out of it.

-- Weirdness: California condors are massive: they can weigh to 31 pounds.
+- Weirdness: California condors are massive: they can weigh up to 31 pounds.

 - Superpower: California condors can soar for more than 3 miles without flapping their wings.